sikaeducation/curriculum/courses/201/standards/build-websites/topics/html-intro/README.md

 # Introduction to HTML

-The primary file type on the web is the HTML document.
-JavaScript files, stylesheets, media, and other kinds of files we use on the web are made available to users through HTML documents.

-When you go to a site on the web with your browser, your browser requests an HTML file and renders it on your screen.
-The HTML file is a set of instructions for your browser that tell it:
+The most important file type on the web is the HTML document.
+JavaScript files, stylesheets, media, and other kinds of files we use on the web are brought into browsers through HTML documents.
+When you go to a site on the web with your browser, your browser requests an HTML file, and then follows the instructions in it to render it on your screen.
+HTML files tell your browser:

 * What content is part of this page?
 Where should it show up?
-* How should this content be described?
+* How should this content be described to machines, search engines, and assistive technologies?
 * Are there are any images or other media to show?
-* Are there any other files needed (like stylesheets) to make to the page work?
+* Are there any other files like stylesheets or script files needed to make to the page work?

+The code you write in an HTML document answers all these questions.

 ## History